 Display Space Policy

-The Seekonk Library Trust and the Friends of the Seekonk Public Library, which are non-profit organizations that exist to support the library, shall be given preference over all other community organizations when scheduling use of the display space.
-When considering applications from other individuals and groups to use library display spaces, the library shall show preference to local, non-profit organizations.
+This display space is primarily for use by the library to promote its programs and services.
+The library director may grant permission to other non-profit, community organizations or town departments to use the display space when these are not scheduled for use by the library.
+The Seekonk Library Trust and the Friends of the Seekonk Public Library, which are non-profit organizations that exist to support the library, shall be given preference over all other organizations when scheduling use of the display space.

-People who believe that they have been improperly denied access to the display space may appeal the Director’s decision in accordance with library policy on appealing the denial of services.
+People who believe that they have been improperly denied use of the display space may appeal the Director’s decision in accordance with library policy on appealing the denial of services.

 Originally Approved: 4/16/2014, Amended: 1/17/2018